AF Information & Advice For Patients

 Treatment of atrial flutter

-The treatment of atrial flutter follows similar lines to the treatment of AF.
-Treatment is centred round reducing symptoms and reducing risk of stroke, so the treatment for individuals may vary depending upon their symptoms and their stroke risk.
+The treatment of atrial flutter follows similar lines to the treatment of AFib.
+Treatment is centered around reducing symptoms and reducing risk of stroke, so the treatment for individuals may vary depending upon their symptoms and their stroke risk.